 Eligible project costs

-CEO will only reimburse eligible project costs that are incurred or contracted for after executing a Purchase Order or Contract with the Colorado Energy Office.
+CEO will only reimburse eligible costs incurred or contracted for after executing a Small Dollar Grant Award (SDGA) or Contract with the Colorado Energy Office.

 Match: Match requirements are subject to change.
-Currently, a minimum 20% match (up to the incentive maximums) is required for all non-qualifying entities.
-A reduced 10% minimum match (up to the incentive maximums) is required for Qualifying Entities.
+Currently, a minimum 20% match (up to the incentive maximums below) is required for all non-qualifying entities.
+A reduced 10% minimum match (up to the incentive maximums below) is required for Qualifying Entities.

 Power level | Incentive per charger | Incentive per dual port charger | Vehicle class eligibility | Likely maximum funding** (per applicant, per round) | Enhanced incentives* (per charging port for qualifying entities) |